Illustrator Ink Effect and Morphing Type

 Create Editable, Fluid, Inky Type

 Grab the type tool and write out your desired text; it can be a single word or a full sentence.
-Smooth forms tend to look best, so I’ll be using this font called Keep On Truckin from Dafont because it looks kind of groovy.
+Smooth forms tend to look best, so I’ll be using this free font called Keep On Truckin from Dafont because it looks kind of groovy.

 Write your word(s) of choice in a bold font.